2. Detective Entry FAQs

 What is the initial selection process to enter the service under this scheme?

+Download and read through the information in the Detective Entry Overview brochure.
 To download this as a PDF please click here.

 Are DCs paid for overtime or allowed TOIL if they need to work extra hours to work within deadlines etc?

 Dc’s are often required to work overtime to deal with operational and workload requirements.
 These extra hours are paid or alternatively can be taken as TOIL.